Expand description

 The main loop coordinates view-process events, timers, app events and updates.
 There is no scheduler, update and event requests

 are captured and coalesced to various buffers that are drained in known sequential order.
-App extensions update one at a time
+App level handlers update in the

 - Sleep if there are not pending events or updates.